spedagadi/tinkerboard-yocto-qt5-eglfs/README.md

 This is a console based Yocto QT5 image for Tinkerboard using eglfs for rendering

-# To build a fresh Yocto image, browse to the cloned directory, then type
+## Building a fresh Yocto image

+Browse to the cloned directory, then type

    $ . ./setup-environment

    $ bitbake core-image-console

 The build/local.conf file in this repo adds a number of QT5 libraries and applications.
 All the example apps can be found under /usr/share/